bhaktadash248/data-structure/README.md

 passed to the function is located.
 If the value is not found, return -1
 6. write factorial of a number using recusively

+7. Write a function called linearSearch which accepts an array and a value, and returns the index at which the value exists.
+If the value does not exist in the array, return -1.